natir/blog/content/long-read-misassemblies/index.md

 This graph shows the evolution of the number of misassemblies in function of the `extensive-mis-size` value.
 After 10.000 base pairs, the number of misassemblies becomes quite stable.

 This graph shows two regimes: with `extensive-mis-size` lower than 10.000 bp, it detects quite a lot of misassemblies.
 With `extensive-mis-size` higher than 10.000 bp, it detects less of them. **Yet we know that quast detects three type of misassemblies (relocations, translocations, inversions).
-Only relocation should be affected by `extensive-min-size` parameter, but let's verify this assumption.**
+Only relocation should be affected by `extensive-mis-size` parameter, but let's verify this assumption.**

 ### Effect of parameter extensive-mis-size on each misassemblies types count